lilsweeterlilbitter/lilsweeterlilbitter/README.md

 <br>

-• I'm sensitive and occasionally anxious.<br>
-• Prone to sudden mood swings.<br>
-• Triggered by arachnophobia and seplophobia.<br>
-• May misread interactions sometimes.
+i'm sensitive and prone to anxiety and sudden mood swings • trauma triggered by arachnophobia and seplophobia • may misread interactions sometimes • i might dissociate or get nonverbal if i'm overwhelmed • i'm struggling to regulate my feelings so pls don't take it to heart if i'm acting differently or become unintentionally rude sometimes • if i'm miscommunicating or forget something feel free to warn me! in most cases i'm not even aware of what i'm doing (ᵕ—ᴗ—)

 </details>